|

 RIMMER REJECTS AFRICAN MOVE

-they offered me a contract but I didn't take it up."
+out there and they offered me a contract but I didn’t

 26 June 1998